Home > Analyses > Technology > Workday, Inc.

 Analysis of the company’s bankruptcy risk

-Workday’s Altman Z-Score places it firmly in the safe zone, indicating a low risk of bankruptcy and solid financial stability:
+Workday’s Altman Z-Score places it comfortably in the safe zone, suggesting a low risk of bankruptcy and financial distress:

 altman z score analysis